elk-zone/elk/README.md

 - [elk.bolha.us](https://elk.bolha.us) - Use Elk for the `bolha.us` Server
 - [crab.bumscode.com](https://crab.bumscode.com) - Use [crab](https://github.com/maybeanerd/crab) - a soft fork of Elk - for the `bumscode.com` Server

-> **Note**: Community deployments are **NOT** maintained by the Elk team.
-It may not be synced with Elk's source code.
+> **Note**: Community deployments are **NOT** maintained by the Nimbus team.
+It may not be synced with Nimbus' source code.
 Please do your own research about the host servers before using them.

 ## 💖 Sponsors